nolrm/reacterial/README.md

 # The next admin
-This project is a modern web application built with Next.js, React, and Material-UI (MUI), and is deployed on Vercel.
+This project is a modern web admin application built with Next.js, React, and Material-UI (MUI), and is deployed on Vercel.

 ## Deployed on Vercel
 https://nextjs-mui-admin.vercel.app/